Understanding Tooth Pain & How to Get Rid of Tooth Pain

 Does Your Tooth Pain Require a Trip to the Dentist?

-If you are suffering with persistent toothaches and standard medication is not helping, it may be the sign of a more serious problem.
+If you are suffering from persistent toothaches and standard medication is not helping, it may be a sign of a more serious problem.
 At Hove Dental Clinic, we can book you in for a routine checkup to assess your oral health and ensure nothing is out of the ordinary.

 During your checkup, we will be able to identify any problems immediately and provide treatment solutions that may save you money and discomfort in the future.
 Alternatively, if you know what is causing your discomfort and you’re curious about our treatment prices, please visit our Private Charges page.